Radio | Speed Controller (ESC) | Servo Output | Input/Output - GPIO | General Configuration | Programming

 further draining the battery.

-The default configuration for all receivers has cruise control enabled
+The default configuration for all receivers has failsafe disabled so that

-'cruise control' and allows the loco to keep running if the transmitter is
+'cruise control' keeps the motor running if the transmitter is

 The emergency stop function uses a transmitter control to rapidly bring